ctechfilmuniversity/project_ClimaSynth/Climasynth4m/Climasynth4m/README.md

 # Development Process / Techniques Used

 ### What Was Achieved
-Apart from a great starting point for creative programming, Max has a reputation of a solid fun experimentation platform, rather then the end-product development suite.
-RNBO's call was to change this, and although it has failed in our case, it's a huge leap Max and the community is happy C'74 has finally went down that road.
-Nonetheless, with CLIMASYNTH4M's example it is obvious, that the production of standalone programs in Max is at least viable.
-Many specific features a standalone requires: animated UI, format supports, data management etc. have dedicated objects or workarounds.

-Below are some highlights of techniques used in CLIMASYNTH4M.
-They are highly recommended to people, seeking to create more complex programs in Max, but are also really inspiring to use:
+Below are some highlights of techniques used in CLIMASYNTH4M:
 - Subpatchers and B-Patchers
 These are the two objects that allow for code abstraction in Max.
 Subpatcher ("p" object in Max) just packs a piece of code in one object box with inputs and outputs.
 B-Patcher (bpatcher) does the same, but with displayng the packed patcher as a graphics window, instead of a simple object box.

 All the UI tabs in CLIMASYNTH4M are b-patchers.
-This has enabled UI-Layout development to be modular, and kept the main patcher clean
+This has enabled UI-Layout development to be modular, and kept the main patcher clean.

 - JS scripting
 The JS object enables scripting in written JavaScript language, with the prior aim of automating the behaviour of Max app and individual patchers.
 But it is also invaluable, when trying to program more of an "coordinated" algorithm.
 Say, when a strict execution sequence is needed, or array iterations and/or string operations are involved.